-Microsoft has all three access tiers for the Blob Storage - Hot Tier, Cool Tier and Archive, (the last one in preview/beta as of September 2017).
+Microsoft has all three access tiers for the Blob Storage - Hot Tier, Cool Tier and Archive.

 Mind, that you cannot change access tier for Page Blobs.
 Access tier is applicable only for Append Blobs and Block Blobs.
 The limitation is connected with the purpose and architecture of these storage types.
 You can change access tiers for files, but not disks.

 Cheaper, more scalable storage for your structured data and big data analysis

 Table storage can store, you guessed it, tables.
 Microsoft Azure Table Storage was designed to store structured noSQL data.
 The storage is hugely scalable and, at the same time, cheap to keep data in.
 However, it becomes more expensive when you access files frequently.

 That storage is quite handy if you find Microsoft Azure SQL too expensive and can go without SQL structure and architecture.